Cyrille37/petiteReine/README.md

 PetiteReine (french for bicycle) is a visualisation, data analysis and quality assurance tool for bicycle parkings, using OpenStreetMap data.

+Demo online at https://petitereine.openstreetmap.fr/.
+Thanks to the OpenStreetMap France association for providing the technical facilities.

 Features :
 * Data import with Overpass API
 * Easy configuration for a small area (city, county)